Trails

 More Info Here!

-Twenty-three miles of converted Rails-to-Trails that extend from Lebanon to Grafton, NH.
+58 + miles long at present and extends from Lebanon to Boscawen.
 Perfect for walking and biking, the trail is even and offers easy access points all along route 4.

 The Canaan Trailhead on Depot Street has a grassy picnic area on one side of the trail and easy access to downtown stores, restaurants, parks, and playground.